Circumcision and HIV: Recommendations

-The WHO declared voluntary medical male circumcision (VMMC) a priority intervention in 12 countries in eastern and southern Africa in their 2007 recommendations, later increased to 15 countries with the addition of South Sudan, Uganda, and Ethiopia.
+In 2020, the WHO declared voluntary medical male circumcision (VMMC) a priority intervention in 12 countries in eastern and southern Africa in their 2007 recommendations, later increased to 15 countries with the addition of South Sudan, Uganda, and Ethiopia.

 Although these results confirm that male circumcision reduces the risk of men becoming infected with HIV, the UN agencies emphasize that it does not provide complete protection against HIV infection.
 Circumcised men can still become infected with the virus and, if HIV-positive, can infect their sexual partners.
 Male circumcision should never replace other known effective prevention methods and should always be considered as part of a comprehensive prevention package, which includes correct and consistent use of male or female condoms, reduction in the number of sexual partners, delaying the onset of sexual relations, and HIV testing, counseling, and treatment.

 — World Health Organization, Joint WHO/UNAIDS Statement, 2007.

 In 2025, The Joint United Nations Programme on HIV/AIDS (UNAIDS) updated estimates of the impact of male circumcision on HIV incidence rates.
 Specifically, they estimate that VMMC programmes continue to be cost-effective in all 15 high priority countries.
 In a modeling study of 13 of the high priority countries, the 37.5 million circumcisions performed as of 2023 prevented 890,000 new HIV infections, and 1 new HIV infection was prevented for every 42 circumcisions performed.
+The recommendation did not extend to men who have sex with men.

 In the United States, the American Academy of Pediatrics (AAP) led a 2012 task force which included the American Academy of Family Physicians (AAFP), the American College of Obstetricians and Gynecologists (ACOG), and the Centers for Disease Control (CDC).
 The task force concluded that circumcision may be helpful for the prevention of HIV in the United States.
 The CDC 2018 position on circumcision and HIV recommended that circumcision should continue to be offered to parents who are informed of the benefits and risks, including a potential reduction in risk of HIV transmission.
 The position asserts that circumcision conducted after sexual debut can result in missed opportunities for HIV prevention.

 Because the evidence that circumcision prevents HIV mainly comes from studies conducted in Africa, the Royal Dutch Medical Association (KNMG) questioned the applicability of those studies to developed countries.
 Circumcision has not been included in their HIV prevention recommendations.
 The KNMG circumcision policy statement was endorsed by several Dutch medical associations.
 The policy statement was initially released in 2010, but was reviewed again and accepted in 2022.